- šøPetal and Pixel Studio

 Think of AI as the Hermione Granger of the environmental science world: super smart, occasionally overwhelming, but 100% here to save the day.

-Hereās how itās making nature its new favourite study buddy:
+Hereās how itās making nature its new favorite study buddy:

 š 1.
 Tracking Climate Like a Digital Detective